-- 1. To co-ordinate and oversee the institutions responsibilities on admissions, best practice and - 2.
-To develop guidelines for the admission of students consistent with College's regulations - 3.
-To advise Academic Board on the development of policies and practice relating to the - 4.
-To advise Academic Board, other staff at the College in the monitoring, review and - 5.
-To advise Academic Board in relation to Memoranda of Understanding (and similar - 6.
+- 1. To co-ordinate and oversee the institutions responsibilities on admissions, best practice and admission related policies - 2.
+To develop guidelines for the admission of students consistent with College's regulations and Academic Board policy and guidelines and oversee their implementation and management by the Admissions Office and the Admissions Officer. - 3.
+To advise Academic Board on the development of policies and practice relating to the admission of students to courses and parts of courses in accordance with the Admission guidelines. - 4.
+To advise Academic Board, other staff at the College in the monitoring, review and evaluation of the college's admissions and related policies, guidelines and legislation and to oversee the implementation of awarding body admissions policy. - 5.
+To advise Academic Board in relation to Memoranda of Understanding (and similar partnership agreements) with other institutions or organisations which may involve decisions pertaining to admission standards, articulation and advanced standing. - 6.
 To advise on other matters referred to it by Academic Board. - 7.
-To review and monitor the College's international and domestic marketing operations in
+To review and monitor the College's international and domestic marketing operations in enhancing the college brand and positioning, and in promoting courses and teaching.